 Accounting integrations: QuickBooks Online, Xero, NetSuite, Sage, others.

-How it works: Precoro is a mid-market procurement suite with three-way matching, vendor and contract management, real-time budget tracking, and AP automation.
+How it works: Precoro is a mid-market procurement suite with three-way matching, vendor and contract management, budget tracking, and AP automation.
 The QuickBooks integration is included in all tiers.

 Strengths: Strong three-way matching; mid-market governance features; multi-currency support.